yarieldong/CGRP_CUA/README.md

 # Cost-Utility Analysis of CGRP Receptors Monoclonal Antibodies for Migraine Headaches Patients in the United States

-The code to construct this model are located in the [R Code folder](https://github.com/yarieldong/CGRP_CUA/tree/main/R%20Code).
+The code to construct the episodic migraine model is located in the [R Code folder](https://github.com/yarieldong/CGRP_CUA/tree/main/R%20Code).

 This model used US 2021 Life Table and it is located in the [Data folder](https://github.com/yarieldong/CGRP_CUA/tree/main/Data).